aras-p/glsl-optimizer/src/gallium/docs/source/tgsi.rst

 .. opcode:: FLR - Floor

-This is identical to ARL.
+This is identical to :opcode:`ARL`.

 .. math::